Nakilon/wsui/README.md

 # gem WSUI

-websockets-based HTML GUI framework to access (view and edit) your Ruby runtime objects
+Websockets-based HTML GUI framework to access (view and edit) Ruby runtime objects in:
+* interactive (as games or CLI alternatives)
+* semi-
+* non-interactive way (as a monitoring plugin for your background job)

 ## Examples

+### interactive

 ### basic single variable access [example code](examples/plus-minus.rb)